didehvar/joust/README.md

 # Instructions

+Install [MongoDB](https://www.mongodb.org/), you can set the environment variable `MONGOHQ_URL` to your connection string.
+The deafult will use the `joust` collection.

 Setup values in .env.fake as environment variables in production.
-Defaults should work in local.
+Defaults should work in local, the app will run at [localhost](http://localhost:8111) on port 8111.

-Start app using:
+Start the app using:

 `npm start`